open-contracting/kingfisher-summarize/docs/develop/learn.rst

 SQL files
 ---------

 The SQL statements that summarize data are stored in a sequence of SQL files in the `sql directory <https://github.com/open-contracting/kingfisher-views/tree/master/sql>`__.
-The :ref:`refresh-views` command runs these SQL files.
+The :ref:`add-view` command runs these SQL files.

 For brevity, the SQL files are referred here by their numeric prefix.